sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Create set of enemies that challenge them to the desired degree.

-A **challenging fight** for new players is made by creating foes with Stamina points equal to the Party Power.
+A **challenging fight** for new players is made by creating foes balanced against the Party Power.

-You can also use Party Power to give the foes:
+Use Party Power to give the foes:

 |                                                | Party Power cost
 |------------------------------------------------|------------------
+| One stamina point                              | 1
+| A weapon that does 1d6 damage                  | 4
 | One armor slot that can absorb Harm            | 3
 | One armor slot that can absorb Harm or Wound   | 6
-| A weapon that does 1d6 damage                  | 4
-| One Stamina point beyond the norm              | 1

 You can also augment foes by
 [spending points from the *Bad Bank*](#using-the-bad-bank).

-Sometimes you just want to punctuate the plot with some action by throwing in a quick-and-easy fight.
+Sometimes you just want to punctuate the plot with some action by throwing in a low-stakes, quick-and-easy fight.
 In that case, use half of the Party Power to create foes, but put something else in jeopardy (information, resources, social standing, risk of alarm)

 ### Give hints

-Don't surprise the players *too* much.
-Always describe the encounter in a way that hints at the difficulty.
+Players will perceive the game as either "fair" or "unfair" partly based on how the foes are described by the GM before the combat begins.
+Always describe the confrontation in a way that hints at the difficulty.

  * The two guards *exchange an unsure look and step forward*
  * The salty pirate flashes his blade, but *simultaneously takes a step